 Jojo and his team experimented through trial and error – learning from YouTube videos, asking around and refining their own formula until they successfully created vegan leather sheets from banana trunks.

-Today, DipaCraft works with around 15 active partners, most of them women and people with disabilities.
+Today, DipaCraft works with around 15 active partners, most of whom are women and people with disabilities.
 Rather than calling them employees, Jojo calls them “partners.”

 Although green finance frameworks and sustainability policies are increasingly common in Indonesia, implementation remains uneven – especially for small-scale green enterprises led by women and persons with disabilities.